How do I select a grade posting policy for an assignment in the Gradebook?

 If you select an automatic posting policy, students can see assignment grades as soon as they are entered in the gradebook.
 Anonymous and moderated assignments cannot be set to post grades automatically.

 If you select a manual posting policy, assignment grades remain hidden from student view by default until you post grades for the assignment.
 If you select a manual course posting policy after assignment grades have already been entered, the policy will not apply retroactively and any posted grades will remain visible.
 You can hide posted grades from the assignment's Options menu.
-Additionally, when assignment grades are hidden, students cannot see their assignment grade, submission comments, or grade change notifications.
+Additionally, when assignment grades are hidden, students cannot see their assignment grade, instructor comments, or grade change notifications.
+However, instructors can post comments to students before grades are entered.

 You can also set a grade posting policy for a course.
 Assignment-level posting policies override course-level policies for that assignment.
 Learn more about using posting policies in your course and view the interactive Student Grade Visibility Flowchart.